eugtsa/search_lecture/examples/1_eat_all_dots_manual/README.md

 ## How to install all dependencies?

-Run `make install` in your terminal (MacOS and Ubuntu based distros supported):
+Run `make install` in your terminal (MacOS and Ubuntu based distros are supported):

 ```shell
 make install